mwrouse/ArduinoKeypad/README.md

 Pictures can be seen on my blog at http://mrouse.xyz/9/arduino+keypad+door+lock

 # Setting Up
-Move the "MEMORY" folder into your Libraries folder for the Arduino My Documents\Arduino\libraries
+Move the "MEMORY" folder into your Libraries folder Move the "Keypad" folder into your Libraries folder

+The Libraries folder is located in "My Documents\Arduino"

 Once you upload the code to your Arduino, you need to comment out the line "#define DEFAULT_PASSWORD" or everytime the Arduino resets the password will change to "12345"